Get answers for your health queries from top Doctors for FREE!

 • Cognitive Behavioral Therapy (CBT): Helps change negative thought patterns contributing to stress.

-• Counselling: Talking to a counsellor can help manage the emotional impact of hypertension.
+• Counselling: Talking to a counselor can help manage the emotional impact of hypertension.

 Integrative Approaches (Yoga, Meditation)